Sokoto State: Other major roads

+Airports

+Sadiq Abubakar III International near Sokoto.

 Politics

 The state government is led by a democratically elected governor who works closely with members of the state's house of assembly.
 The capital city of the state is Sokoto.

-Electoral System
+Electoral system

 The governor of the state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of votes and over 25% of the vote in at least two-third of the state local government areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.